izidormaklary/fix-db-bugs/readme.md

 - Ability to fix existing code with bugs related to a database.

 ## The Mission
-Your coach has probably helped you to fix some bugs in your code base during the training, and we think it is only fair to now return the favor.

 My coach wrote [a small script](resources/index.php) that manages users and their favorite sports.